trevormaggs/ImageMetadata/README.md

-Sure!
-Here’s the README intro without the Contributing section:

----

 # Image Metadata Parsing Toolkit

-Welcome to the **Image Metadata Parsing Toolkit** — a Java library dedicated to extracting and analysing **Exif metadata** from various image formats, including TIFF, JPEG, PNG, and HEIF/HEIC.
+Welcome to the **Image Metadata Parsing Toolkit** — a Java library dedicated to extracting and analysing **Exif metadata** from certain image formats, specifically TIFF, JPEG, PNG, HEIF/HEIC and possibly WEBP.

-This project is primarily a showcase of my programming and documentation skills, demonstrating proficiency in Java, binary file parsing, metadata standards, and producing clear, comprehensive technical documentation.
-It combines practical utility with clean, extensible design to solve real-world problems in image metadata extraction.
+This project is a **development in progress**, aimed at showcasing my programming and documentation skills by building a robust and extensible image metadata parser.
+It demonstrates proficiency in Java, binary file parsing, metadata standards, and producing clear, comprehensive technical documentation.
+The library combines practical utility with clean, modular design to solve real-world problems in image metadata extraction.

 Currently, the focus is exclusively on **Exif metadata** parsing, providing reliable access to detailed camera and image capture information embedded within images.